 The wreck sucked but it was pretty mild as far as bike wrecks.
 We were lucky.
 Thank goodness we were wearing helmets.
 We didn't make it to the Dixie Stampede so I'm sure those $47 tickets are history.
 The bike is trashed...maybe totaled.
 The vacation is more of a rehabilitation now.
 We're definitely sleeping late in the morning.

-Sidenote: I've been involved in fire and EMS for 21+ years, and it's a strange feeling when the sirens are coming for you.
+Sidenote: I've been involved in fire and EMS since 1990, and it's a strange feeling when the sirens are coming for you.
 The Pigeon Forge Police Department, the Pigeon Forge Fire Department, and the Sevier County Ambulance Service are top notch.
 They were professional and friendly from start to finish.
 The fire department gave me printed directions to the hospital and a list of rental car agencies (had I needed one).

 Click here for the next day's adventure.